timofeymukha/libWallModelledLES/README.md

 libWallModelledLES is a library based on OpenFOAM® technology, extending the capabilities of OpenFOAM in the area of wall-modelled LES (WMLES).
 In particular, so-called wall-stress models are considered.
 These aim at correctly predicting the wall shear stress at the wall without the need for the LES mesh to resolve the inner part of the turbulent boundary layers.
-Note, that, unlike some other  approaches (e.g. hybrid LES/RANS), the LES domain here extends all the way to the wall.
+Note, that, unlike some other  approaches (e.g. hybrid LES/RANS), the LES domain here extends all the way to the wall and **only the inner layer is modelled**, whereas the outer layer of TBLs is fully-resolved.

 To simplify application to general geometries the models in the library predict the magnitude of the wall shear stress instead of its individual components.
 Similarly to OpenFOAM's native wall functions, the value of the shear stress is enforced by setting a non-zero value to the turbulent viscosity at the wall.
-Therefore, the models are chosen and configured individually for each wall boundary in the 0/nut file.
+Therefore, the models are chosen and configured individually for each wall boundary in the 0/nut file, see below.

 The library provides a set of new models, both based on non-linear algebraic equations (laws-of-the-wall) and ordinary differential equations.
 Fine grain control over the models' behaviour is given to the user.
 The library also provides developers a convenient framework to quickly add new models.
+A full description of the library can be found in the following paper, please cite it if you use the library in your work:

+*link to arxiv*

 **This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com, and owner of the OPENFOAM®  and OpenCFD® trademarks.**